Skip to main content

 Which VM series should I choose?

-The choice depends on your workload: B-series for workloads with low average CPU utilization (web servers, small databases), D-series for general purposes, E-series for memory-intensive applications (SAP HANA, SQL Server), F-series for CPU-intensive workloads (batch processing, analytics), M-series for very large in-memory databases (up to 12 TB RAM), N-series for GPU workloads (AI, rendering).
+The choice depends on the workload: B-series for workloads with low average CPU utilization, D-series for general purposes, E-series for memory-intensive applications, F-series for CPU-intensive workloads, M-series for very large in-memory databases, N-series for GPU workloads.
 Azure Advisor provides recommendations based on actual utilization.

 What are Spot VMs and when should I use them?

-Spot VMs use unused Azure capacity at significantly reduced prices (up to 90% cheaper).
-However, they can be terminated with short notice (30 seconds) when Azure needs the capacity.
-Ideal for fault-tolerant workloads such as batch jobs, rendering, big data analytics, dev/test environments, or stateless container workloads.
-Not suitable for production-critical applications without fault tolerance.
+Spot VMs use unused Azure capacity at significantly reduced prices, but can be terminated with short notice if Azure needs the capacity elsewhere.
+They’re suited to fault-tolerant workloads such as batch jobs, rendering, big data analytics, or dev/test environments, but not to production-critical applications without fault tolerance.

 Reserved Instances vs. Savings Plans: Which is better?

-Reserved Instances (RI) offer up to 72% discount for 1- or 3-year commitments on specific VM sizes and regions.
-Savings Plans offer similar discounts but are more flexible: they apply to different VM sizes, regions, and even other compute services.
-Choose RIs for stable workloads with known requirements, Savings Plans for more dynamic environments with changing VM sizes.
+Reserved Instances offer discounts for one- or three-year commitments on specific VM sizes and regions.
+Savings Plans offer similar discounts but apply more flexibly across different VM sizes, regions, and in some cases other compute services.
+Reserved Instances suit stable, predictable workloads, while Savings Plans suit more dynamic environments.
+Exact discount levels are available on the official pricing page.

 How does Azure Hybrid Benefit work?

-Azure Hybrid Benefit allows you to use existing Windows Server and SQL Server licenses with active Software Assurance in Azure.
-Save up to 49% on Windows Server VMs and up to 55% on SQL Server VMs.
-Red Hat and SUSE Linux subscriptions can also be used.
-Licenses can be moved between on-premises and Azure, and after 90 days can be used in parallel.
+Azure Hybrid Benefit allows you to use existing Windows Server and SQL Server licenses with active Software Assurance in Azure, which can significantly reduce costs compared to pure pay-as-you-go.
+Certain Red Hat and SUSE Linux subscriptions can also be applied.
+Details and current terms are available in the official Azure documentation.

 Availability Sets vs. Availability Zones: What’s the difference?